 Manatee Park Ft Myers is a fantastic place to see manatees in the wild!

 We've gone in January and seen lots of them!
-There are 3 covered observation areas along the river with seating and telescopes.
+There are 3 covered viewing platforms along the river with seating and telescopes.

-The observation areas are connected by a pathway lined with native plants and beautiful butterfly gardens, it's another lovely place for watching manatees in the water and enjoy all of the surrounding beauty.
+The viewing areas are connected by a pathway lined with native plants and beautiful butterfly gardens, it's another lovely place for watching manatees in the water and enjoy all of the surrounding beauty.
 The last time we went, we saw adults and babies, some had barnacles on them and some had scars probably from being injured by motor boat blades.

 Volunteer naturalists give talks during season.
-The program is free, for all ages, and is about what manatees eat, where they live, and the challenges they face.
+The program is for all ages, and is about what manatees eat, where they live, and the challenges they face.

 You can also see manatees in Florida State Parks in Homosassa Springs and Chiefland, Florida.

 You can swim with manatees in Crystal River ... all of these places are north of Tampa.
 We swam with manatees in Crystal River several years ago and it was amazing!
 We had an early morning boat tour and had to watch a video first about safety and rules, then get into wet suits.

 We searched for a bit until we found a mom and her baby and we were able to pet them and scratch their tummies.

-We put our hands on their backs and followed them around as they swam ..... it was so cool!
+We put our hands on their backs and followed them around as they swam ... it was so cool!

-Parking is $3/car with attendants or $1/hour, $5 max and $10 for tour vans, $20 for tour buses.
+The parking fee is $2 per hour or $5 per day and $10 for shuttle vans, $20 for tour buses.

 For more information, go to:

-Manatee Park Ft Myers
+Manatee Park Fort Myers

 10901 Palm Beach Blvd, Route 80